linkerd/website/linkerd.io/content/2.16/features/protocol-detection.md

   connection as a TCP stream.
 * Skip ports bypass the proxy entirely.

-Opaque ports are generally preferred as they allow Linkerd to still provide mTLS, TCP-level metrics, policy, etc. Skip ports, by contrast, create networking rules that avoid the proxy entirely, circumventing Linkerd's ability to provide security features.
+Opaque ports are generally preferred as they only skip protocol detection, without interfering with Linkerd's ability to provide mTLS, TCP-level metrics, policy, etc. Skip ports, by contrast, create networking rules that avoid the proxy entirely, circumventing Linkerd's ability to provide security features.